Music Therapy for Improving Movement Control

 music therapy teachers playing guitar with children

-Back Mountain Music Therapy looks at individual preferences, strengths, and individual differences when working with individuals and small groups.
-Back Mountain Music Therapy’s Board Certified therapist’s aim is to orchestrate effective relationships in musical play working towards musical goals that are clinical.
+Back Mountain Music Therapy, The Heyward Rooms LLC looks at individual preferences, strengths, and individual differences when working with individuals and small groups.
+Back Mountain Music Therapy, The Heyward Rooms LLC Board Certified therapist’s aim is to orchestrate effective relationships in musical play working towards musical goals that are clinical.
 Music being a domain of health.
 Musical engagement is a creative, reflexive, developmental process.

 The therapist then recognized that, as she set the drum on his lap, it would provide a little vibratory stimulation to Sam’s legs as he tapped.
 The therapist began the session by singing hello and then took the cabasa to Sam’s arms and legs.
 She used a brief, little descending three-note melody, switching limbs with the cabasa at the end of each little three-note phrase.
 This gained Sam’s attention quickly.
 He remained focused on what the casaba was doing and demonstrated emotional involvement with smiles and giggles.